 Builders fined for poor workmanship

-Two Licenced Building Practitioners (LBP) have been held to account by the Building Practitioners Board (the Board) for their poor and negligent workmanship on house projects including foundations.
+Two Licensed Building Practitioners (LBP) have been held to account by the Building Practitioners Board (the Board) for their poor and negligent workmanship on house projects including foundations.

 LBP Andrew Musson has been ordered to pay $6,000 by the Board, after finding his actions brought the LBP scheme into disrepute.
 The Board found Mr Musson was also accountable for negligent building work, building work that did not comply with a building consent, failure to provide a record of work and failure to abide by a High Court order with respect to the project.